telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 >caption Figure 2: The Properties dialog of a Dev Telerik.Web.UI.dll file in Visual Studio do not have the Trial keyword.
 ![dev-version-vs-properties](images/dev-version-vs-properties.png)

+### Newtonsoft.Json is Built by a Higher Version Than the Currently Targeted Framework

+If your project runs on .NET 4.0, you may get an error similar to the following:

+>The primary reference "**Telerik.Web.UI**, Version=2015.3.930.40, Culture=neutral, PublicKeyToken=121fae78165ba3d4, processorArchitecture=MSIL" **could not be resolved because it has an indirect dependency on the assembly** "**Newtonsoft.Json**, Version=6.0.0.0, Culture=neutral, PublicKeyToken=30ad4fe6b2a6aeed" **which was built against the ".NETFramework,Version=v4.5" framework.
+This is a higher version than the currently targeted framework ".NETFramework,Version=v4.0"**.

+The issue is **caused by** the **Microsoft Windows Azure .NET SDK** as explained by Damien White in his [DLL Hell Strikes Again](http://blogs.visoftinc.com/2014/08/10/dll-hell-strikes-again/) blog post:

+>The root cause is with Azure SDK 2.3.
+The SDK install drops a .NET 4.5-targeted Newtonsoft.Json.dll in the C:\Program Files\Microsoft SDKs\Windows Azure.NET SDK\v2.3\ref folder.
+Unfortunately, this folder is registered as a global reference folder even for frameworks prior to .NET 4.5.

+There are several ways to **fix** the issue:

+* If possible for your project, **upgrade to .NET 4.5**

+* **Uninstall** the **Microsoft Windows Azure .NET SDK** if you do not need it

+* Inlcude a **NuGet** package for the **Newtonsoft.Json** assembly in your project with the proper version so a local reference is used

+* **Remove Newtonsoft.Json.dll** file **from** the `Program Files\Microsoft SDKs\Windows Azure.NET SDK\v2.3\ref\` folder as suggested in [the workarounds in this item on Microsoft Connect](https://connect.microsoft.com/VisualStudio/feedback/details/850425/windows-azure-vs-tools-breaking-msbuild-for-web-projects).

 ## See Also

  * [Which File Do I Need to Install?]({%slug installation/which-file-do-i-need-to-install%})